Arma1500/capstone2025/README.md

 This project investigates how temporal information can be leveraged to refine and resolve ambiguities in pairwise correspondences across a sequence of depth scans.
 Specifically, a map computed between two temporally adjacent frames is expected to be significantly more accurate than a map composed over a long-time sequence.
 To address this limitation, a Sequential Weight Decay regularisation term was introduced into the refinement process.
 This approach assigns higher weights to correspondences between temporally close frames, allowing these high-confidence local mappings to guide the optimisation of longer-range or less reliable maps within the network.
 The scope of this project is limited to implementing a synthetic dataset of a sequence of depth scans with a state-of-the-art correspondence refinement approach, Consistent ZoomOut: Efficient Spectral Map Synchronization from Huang et al. (2020).

 ## Running Requirements
+A requirements.txt file has been provided, however the key libraries used for visualisation and processing include:
 * pyFM
 * Open3D
 * OpenCV